Last Disc Magic

 - Warhammer Online tends to avert this trope, as the primary magic damage stat provides enough damage boosts to keep it roughly level with melee damage.
 Because the spells differ in terms of effect, range, cooldown and cost rather than just straight out being better than something else, even the basic spells learned in the first few levels are still used consistently in the endgame, although specialized "bonus" abilities from path mastery do tend to be of higher quality (as they should, being pretty exclusive and only available by spending mastery points).
 There are a few exceptions, but almost all of the starting abilities granted at level 1 are still used just as much at level 40.

-- In Golden Sun, the final elemental summons are by far the most powerful moves, although they take a long while to recharge.
+- The final elemental summons are by far the most powerful moves, although they take a long while to recharge.